Serpyy/Cinema-System/README.md

 # Cinema-System
 Simple Cinema System involving functionalities like CRUD.
-Created using Java, HTML, CSS, JS &amp; MySQL
+Created using Java, HTML, CSS, JS & MySQL , involving the MVC Framework

 # Instruction
 - The name of the JSP file to run for starting up the website.</br>